 The problem of avoidable blindness cannot be fought with just medical intervention alone.
 Strategic investments need to be made in capacity creation so that in the years to come , the country is truly able to rid itself of this scrouge.
 Capacity Creation can be seen as:

 The country urgently needs infrastructure that will enable both early identification, advise and treatment.
 The hospital over the years has been working on creating infrastructure at block headquaters as well as district headquaters

-The cost of setting up a vision centre, training a person and operationalizing the same amounts to INR 400,000
+The cost of setting up a vision centre, education a person and operationalizing the same amounts to INR 400,000

 For further information on vision centres, write to firstname.lastname@example.org